The X-shooter Spectral Library (XSL): Data Release 3: Conclusions

 \end{enumerate}

-XSL aims to be a benchmark stellar library in the optical and NIR spectral regions.
-The combination of high resolution, a large number of stars, and the 350--2480\,nm wavelength range makes XSL a useful tool for the optical and the NIR studies of intermediate and old stellar populations.
+The X-shooter Spectral Library aims to be a benchmark stellar library in the optical and NIR spectral regions.
+The combination of high resolution, a large number of stars, and the 350--2480\,nm wavelength range makes XSL a useful tool for the optical and NIR studies of intermediate and old stellar populations.
 XSL emphasises cool stars, with close to 200 M-type stars, which tend to be scarce in stellar libraries but are critical in stellar population studies in the NIR.

 \begin{appendix}